walles/vpixsh/README.md

 ### Before Johan can use it as his default shell

-- History persistence between sessions
 - Suggestions from history
 - Basic completion of binaries, and arg file names
 - Smart completion
 - Syntax highlighted command line
 - Informative VCS prompt
 - Pipes
-- Handle ctrl-c as expected
+- Handle ctrl-c on the command line as expected
+- Start `cat`, do ctrl-c, `cat` should now terminate with a signal and you should get your shell prompt back
 - Typing just a directory name should `cd` into that directory

 ### Before others can use it